The-Yak-Collective/yakcollective/projects/template-project.md

 - Visualization
 - Zine

+### `hero_image`

+An image used to represent the project.
+It is used in `widget-project-box` as is, and by default is also displayed as a background image at 50% opacity by `widget-project-hero` (this opacity level is one of the most common things to tweak using the `page_headers` front matter attribute).
+Also used for the project main page's Twitter card.

+Should generally be  a landscape image 2048px - 4096px on its largest side, at once both interesting enough to represent the project and non-descript enough to use as a background for text without being distracting, and ideally will be tilable.

 ### `tagline`

 A "tagline" for the project, which is used as a subtitle by `widget-project-hero` and `widget-project-box`.
 Should basically be a single _short_ sentence.
 By convention, periods (`.`) are not included in this line, but question marks (`?`) and exclamation marks (`!`) are.